smazzin/maxwellcleaning/content/about.md

 ---
 title: "About Maxwell Cleaning Service | Klamath Falls, OR"
-description: "Looking for the best professional carpet cleaning in Klamath falls, OR?
-Give us a call today for a free quote."
+description: "Meet the team behind Maxwell Cleaning Service, providing top-notch carpet cleaning, window cleaning, and janitorial services in Klamath Falls, OR."
 pagetitle: "About Maxwell Cleaning Service"
 layout: about
 heroText: "We service the Klamath basin. <br> Call us today for a free quote!"